 The System's investments continued to be allocated with a focus on liquidity and risk management.
-Asset allocation moves over the year involved shifting equity exposures toward international markets and repositioning the Fund's fixed income to benefit more from rising interest rates.
-Manager activity over the fiscal year saw two new manager accounts opened and four accounts terminated, while one existing account was increased and nine accounts were reduced.
-To help maintain exposure to private investments there were five new commitments to private investment funds during the year.
+The System took advantage of strength in credit and equity markets to provide for liquidity needs and to manage overall portfolio volatility and risk.
+While there was a slight increase in the fixed income allocation during the year, moves were made to increase quality and diversification.
+Manager activity over the fiscal year saw seven manager accounts closed and four new manager accounts opened, while three existing accounts were increased and 15 existing accounts were reduced.
+To help maintain exposure to private investments there were nine new commitments to private investment funds during the year.